March 29, 2023

 Total Freight Costs Increase in January

-Results published today by the Canadian General Freight Index (CGFI) indicate that the Total Cost of ground transportation for Canadian Shippers increased by 0.55% in January, as compared with December.
+Results published today by the Canadian General Freight Index (CGFI) indicate that the Total Cost of ground transportation for Canadian Shippers increased by 1.31% in January from December costs.

-The Base Rate Index, which excludes the impact of Accessorial Charges assessed by carriers, increased by 0.14% also in January.
+The Base Rate Index, which excludes the impact of Accessorial Charges assessed by carriers, increased by 0.68% in January.

-Average Fuel Surcharges assessed by Carriers decreased in January.
-Fuel was 31.37% of Base Rates in January versus 33.50% in December.
-Last year in January, the Average Fuel Surcharge was 21.42%.
+Average Fuel Surcharges assessed by Carriers increased in January.
+Fuel was 24.15% of Base Rates in January versus 23.53% in December.
+Last year in January, the Average Fuel Surcharge was 25.54%.

 Click on the charts for larger images.